-The net proceeds from the Offering will be approximately \$47.6 million (\$54.9 million if the Underwriter's over-allotment option is exercised in full), less underwriting discounts and commissions and estimated expenses payable by the Company.
-Up to \$40 million of the net proceeds will be used to expand the Network, including purchasing transmission equipment facilities and support systems, international fiber capacity and satellite earth station facilities for new and existing routes.
-The remaining net proceeds will be used to fund operating losses, and for working capital and other general corporate purposes.
+The net proceeds from the Offering will be approximately \$82.5 million (\$95.1 million if the Underwriter's over-allotment option is exercised in full), based on an assumed public offering price of \$15 per share, less underwriting discounts and commissions and estimated expenses payable by the Company.
+Up to \$70 million of the net proceeds will be used to expand the Network, including purchasing transmission equipment facilities and support systems, international fiber capacity and satellite earth station facilities for new and existing routes.
+The remaining net proceeds will be used to fund operating losses and for working capital and other general corporate purposes.
+The net proceeds also may be used for investments in potential joint ventures, strategic alliances or acquisitions, although the Company is not currently party to any agreement or understanding relating to any such transaction.